um-pdavila/acs_docs/docs/services/storage.rst

 * Projects may also request 10T of CES storage.
 * Usage above 10T requires review by the allocations committee.
 * Fee for 10T of CES project storage is charged annually. ($300)
-* SFTP access through apex.idsc.miami.edu
+* CES is restricted to SFTP access through apex.idsc.miami.edu.

 You can access your CES storage using any SFTP client.
+We recommend FileZilla.
 Please see use cases in URL below. https://acs-docs.readthedocs.io/services/2-transfer.html